D.C.-area forecast: Unbelievably nice weather for most of the week

 A look ahead

 Beautiful weather attempts to continue Wednesday through Sunday.
 This stretch should feature partly to mostly sunny skies, highs from 75 to 80 and comfortable humidity levels (dew points in the 50s).
 Lows at night should mostly hover in the 50s.
 There are two wild cards, however.
-The remnants of Tropical Storm Beta could bring some showers and increased humidity on Friday, but right now it seems more likely that high pressure to our north suppresses any moisture to the south.
+The remnants of Beta could bring some showers and increased humidity on Friday, but right now it seems more likely that high pressure to our north suppresses any moisture to the south.
 On Sunday, an approaching cold front could set off some showers, but they may hold off until Sunday night or Monday.
 Confidence: Medium